Monkeyrash/CalendarListview/README.md

 ```

 Next, you have to implement `DatePickerController` in your Activity or your Fragment.
-You will have to set `getMaxYear` and `onDayOfMonthSelected`.
+You will have to set `getMaxYear`, `getMinYear` and `onDayOfMonthSelected`.
 The first one is the max year between the current one and this maxYear.
 The second one is called every time user selects a new date.

 ``` java